Anna Marion Hilliard: Europe

+Canada

 Hilliard began her career in Canada by setting up a general practice in the Physicians and Surgeons Building in Toronto and joined the obstetrical staff at Women's College Hospital.
 Dr. Jane Sproule-Manson gave her office space amidst her practice on the fourth floor of the building.
 Hilliard was the first doctor assigned to the Children's Aid Society, on whose behalf she lectured to church and school groups on health subjects.
 She also later acted as medical examiner to the Young Women's Christian Association (YWCA).

-In 1929, she began to share both an office and flat with Dr. Eva Mader.
+In 1929, Hilliard began to share both an office and flat with Dr Eva Mader.
 Mader and Hilliard were sharing offices in the Physicians and Surgeons Building with two other physicians at the beginning of the 1930s.
 Out-patient clinics were established to help with relief recipients.
 Hilliard handled obstetrical cases, seeing as many as sixty patients in the afternoons when she worked at the clinic.
 She acted as staff representative to the hospital's Medical Advisory Board.
-In 1934, she went along with her Chief of Department, Dr. Marion Kerr, on a European study trip to Hungary and Austria.
+In 1934, she joined her Chief of Department, Dr. Marion Kerr, on a European study trip to Hungary and Austria.
 Hilliard followed courses and observed at Budapest's Polyklinic.
 Hilliard and Kerr also visited hospitals in Vienna and the Royal Free Hospital in London, before attending the annual meeting of the British Medical Association in Bournemouth.

-In 1947, Hilliard herself was appointed chief of the department until she retired in 1957.
+In 1947, Hilliard was appointed chief of the department, a position that she held until she retired in 1957.
 Also in 1947, she collaborated with Dr. Eva (Mader) Macdonald, then Director of the Women's College Hospital laboratories, and Dr. W.L.
 Robison, to develop a simplified Pap test.

 As an obstetrician, Hilliard was known for having delivered as many as fifty babies in a single month.
 She served as President of the Federation of Medical Women of Canada from 1955 to 1956.
 Her series of articles written for Chatelaine were published as the 1957 book A Woman Doctor Looks at Love and Life.
 That same year, she attended the United Nations Commission on the Status of Women as the Canadian representative of the YWCA.
-Her illness, diagnosed later in 1957, stopped her from being installed as President-elect of the International Medical Women's Association.
+Cancer, diagnosed later in 1957, stopped her from being installed as President-elect of the Medical Women's International Association.